kmt555/ComparativeHiC-analysis-tutorial/syllabus.md

 * FIND

-__Please make sure you have these packages installed prior to the beginning of the workshop.__
+__Please make sure you have these packages installed before the beginning of the workshop.__

 ## Time outline